 Teej rituals and customs make this festival more interesting as it is very full of colors.
 Women who fast for their husbands ensure that no carelessness is done while the rituals are taking place.
 This festival calls for all rituals to be performed very seriously if one wants to be blessed with marital happiness.

 Teej is celebrated with some serious rituals.
-It is customary for married women to go to their parents house on the day of the festival.
+It is customary for married women to go to their parent's house on the day of the festival.
 All married women get presents from their in-laws as per Teej customs.
-A traditional gift package known as the 'Shrinjhara' is gifted to the daughter-in-laws.
-The name originated from Hindi word “shringaar” which means adornment.
-The Shrinjhara package includes of Ghewar (traditional Teej sweet), traditional dress (usually tie and dye), mehendi or henna and bangles.
+A traditional gift package known as the 'Shrinjhara' is gifted to the daughters-in-law.
+The name originated from the Hindi word “shringaar” which means adornment.
+The Shrinjhara package includes of Ghewar (traditional Teej sweet), traditional dress (usually tie and dye), mehndi or henna and bangles.
 Women use these items to get ready for the festival.
 First Teej is a day of absolute devotion and love for newlywed brides.

 Baya is another traditional package given by the mothers of newly married women who observe fast on Teej.
-It generally includes savoury fried snacks (mathri), dry fruits, clothes, bangles and jewellery.
+It generally includes savory fried snacks (mathri), dry fruits, clothes, bangles, and jewelry.
 It is given to the women on the Teej Festival day.

 This is the most important ritual of this festival.
 Women fast, praying for the long and healthy life of their husbands.
 The Teej fast lasts 24 long hours.
 It is the most difficult fast, where a woman neither eats nor drinks.